colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 This is a simple, deterministic semantic grounding layer for AI, search engines, and autonomous agents.

-Not affiliated with any third-party organization.

 0. What You’re Installing

-You will deploy a single JSON-LD file that declares the canonical semantics and routing of your domain.
+You will deploy one JSON-LD file that declares the canonical semantics and routing of your domain.

-Locations (choose one):
+Valid locations:

 /.well-known/stack ← recommended

 /.sfh.json

-The Five Primitives
-Primitive	Purpose
-/type	What the domain is
-/entity	Canonical identity
-/url	Primary canonical URL
-/canonical	Single authoritative semantic ID
-/sitemap	Routing index / maps / collections

-This is not an SDK or API — it is a public semantic anchor that AIs resolve before they guess.
+This is not an SDK, API, or framework.
+It is a public semantic anchor that AIs resolve before they guess.

 1. Prerequisites